ABC Analysis: Indirect Tax Key Topics

 1. GST Compliance

-Goods Services Tax is considered the most far-reaching of indirect taxation laws.
-Though GST is an important aspect of Indian taxation, its non-compliance is not taken lightly and draws up steep penalties, thorough scrutiny, and sometimes legal actions.
+The Goods and Services Tax is considered the most far-reaching of indirect taxation laws.
+Although GST is an essential aspect of Indian taxation, its non-compliance is not taken lightly and draws steep penalties, thorough scrutiny, and sometimes legal action.
 The major areas include:

 Registration: Register for GST in all the appropriate states and/or regions.

-Filing and Payment: Fill out GST returns and make payments in a timely manner to stay clear of any penalties.
+Filing and Payment: Complete GST returns and make payments promptly to avoid any penalties.

 Input Tax Credit (ITC): Making sure that the input taxes are credited and proper documents are produced to improve cash flow.
 E-invoicing and Returns Matching: Embracing the recent introduction of GST e-invoicing and returns matching for conformance with governmental regulations.